Make Massive Progress on the ARE During the Fall of 2017!

 You have the Study Materials.
 You should plan on having either the Ballast book, Architect Exam Prep, or Kaplan before the program begins.
 If your studying for ARE 5.0 exams please wait for instructions before purchasing study materials.

-I tell everyone to buy the The ARE Review Manual by David Kent Ballast as soon as they consider taking this exam.
+I tell everyone to get their hands on either the The Ballast 4.0 ARE Review Manual or The Ballast 5.0 ARE Review Manual (use the discount code YARCH) as soon as they consider taking this program.
 It’s an amazing book and a must-have for anyone studying for the ARE.
-I wrote a very thorough review of the Ballast book last year.
+I wrote a very thorough review of the 4.0 Ballast book last year, which applies to the 5.0 book as well.

 Using Designer Hacks practice exams is now a requirement of all ARE Boot Camp.
 Designer Hacks gives a 30% discount to all ARE Boot Camp Members.
 All study material discounts are given out after the program begins.

 Have a good internet connection.
 Having face to face communication is a big part of the ARE Boot Camp.
-You’ll need to be able to use GoToMeeting on a computer or smartphone.
+You’ll need to be able to use Zoom Video Conferenving on a computer or smartphone.
 Worst case scenario you can call in with your phone so the audio is clear.

 Be serious and willing to work hard!
 Attendance at the weekly meeting is extremely important.
 Being supportive of others also plays a big part in your own success with the ARE—and in life.